aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XPS to XAML" h2="Export XPS to XAML via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XPS to XAML within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to XAML.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XPS to XAML within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a wide range of features and capabilities that make it easy to create, edit, and manipulate documents in a variety of formats.

+The process of converting XPS to XAML begins with the use of Aspose.PDF for Java.
+This component enables developers to export XPS documents to PPTX format.
+Once the XPS document has been converted to PPTX, the next step is to use Aspose.Slides for Java, a PowerPoint Processing API, to convert the PPTX document to XAML.
+This API provides a wide range of features and capabilities that make it easy to create, edit, and manipulate PowerPoint presentations in a variety of formats.

+Aspose.Total for Java also provides a number of other features and capabilities that make it easy to work with documents in a variety of formats.
+For example, it can be used to convert PDF to HTML, convert PDF to Word, and convert PDF to Excel.
+It also provides a range of features for working with images, including the ability to convert images to PDF, convert images to TIFF, and convert images to JPEG.

+Overall, Aspose.Total for Java is an excellent suite of components that makes it easy to convert XPS to XAML within any Java J2SE, J2EE, or J2ME application.
+It provides a wide range of features and capabilities that make it easy to create, edit, and manipulate documents in a variety of formats.
+Furthermore, it provides a number of other features and capabilities that make it easy to work with images and other documents in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}